Narsail/presentations/DeepWork/DeepWork.md

 ---

+## Deep Work and Shallow Work

+* After discussing why it is important to learn and what is needed to do so efficiently i want to introduce Deep Work to you.
+I think everyone here knows it by the term flow.
+For the most of us it is easy to be in the flow while doinig something pleasent or in the case of software engineers, when we code.
+Those are the moments where we can dive easily into that state.
+* And this it what Deep work means.
+Being in the flow over tasks needing cognitive effort to complete.
+It is important to know that we can get into this state even for unpleasant tasks as well - we can train that skill of doing Deep Work.
+* This kind of state is very helpful when you want to deliberately learn or practice something.
+You deeply think about a problem and load all the relevant data into your mind.
+Your brain can build the necessary neural connections.
+* I mentioned the term focused mode and diffuse mode on the last slide - deep work is your focused mode which will help your subconcious to have the necessary information for a problem to do the work for you.
+I.e. while you sleep
+* The counterpart of deep work is shallow work.
+It is that work you do when you do fast context switching.
+Answering emails, being available on slack, meetings and so on.
+It is rather difficult to stay productive or creative while being shallow.
+But before everyone starts now to get read of all those distractions - according to the paper in the nineties - on average - we can only stay 4 hours in the deep work mode on a day.
+So there is plenty of time to do shallow work :) [^footnote]

+[^footnote]: The Role of Deliberate Practice in the Acquisition of Expert Performance.

+---

+## Methods

+* So how do i support continuous learning and to utilize deep work in my daily life?
+With those five listed techniques i want to share with you now.
+* These are the following:
+	* Plan your time and Build routines
+	* Drain the Shallows
+	* Spaced Repetition
+	* Measure yourself
+	* Coding Katas

+---

 ## How do i structure my daily life to provide that space for deliberate learning?

 * i plan my months, weeks and days ahead - sometimes accurately, sometimes not so much